azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 Examine the resources.
 You'll notice that both are newer than the snippets, but whilst the App Service plan (serverfarm) is up to date, the Web App (sites) is a little out.
 You will also notice that pretty much everything is parameterised.

-Here are example initial files:
+Here are the example initial files:

 ```json
 {